Pedro-Tejero-Diez/v1/README.md

 ## Getting Started

-1. Clone the repository in your computer or Download the executable file from the project directory:
+1. Clone the repository in your computer or Download the executable compressed file from the project root directory:
-*\v1\build\libs\v1-0.0.1-SNAPSHOT.jar*
+*v1-0.0.1-SNAPSHOT.jar*

 2. Open your MongoDB Atlas or console and create a database with the name "*skins*"